-Join Jess Stratton for an in-depth discussion in this video Adding a widget, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Adding a widget, part of Learning Lotus Notes.

 Many of us already use Google gadgets that we use on our Google homepage. …You can add your favorite and most useful Google gadgets as sidebar widgets in your …Lotus Notes client. …You can also Add RSS Feeds, so that you can stay up-to-date with information easily. …We're going to add a Google gadget and an RSS Feed. …Let's start with the gadget. …We're going to start by going up to the Tools button, down to Widgets, and select Getting …Started with Widgets. …It's going to ask us what we want to configure.…

 We want to configure a Google Gadget. …I'm going to click Next, and I can either browse the Google gadget directory, where I already …know what I want. …I've gone to web site and I've copied the Google gadget URL to the clipboard. …I'm going to right-click and paste it in. …This is a clock and we're going to have it appear right on our sidebar. …I click Next, and it's definitely telling me that the Google Gadgets Terms of Service, …I need to click on it if I want to see what they are.…